NJeffRob/XtI/README.md

 ### About
 DFT has become a crucial tool for calculating reaction pathways, predicting spectral properties, and analyzing molecular properties.
 Despite its prevalence, the manual process of generating input files for DFT calculations remains cumbersome and time-consuming.
 This leaves researchers to manage file conversions and submissions manually, wasting valuable time that could be spent on other tasks.
 To address this, we present XYZ to Input (XtI), a command-line tool designed to streamline the generation of input files for molecular DFT calculations.
-XtI is compatible with three major operating systems (Linux, MacOS, Windows) and emphasizes ease of use and portability.
-The program is readily compiled via a Makefile, and aims to reduce the time and effort spent on generating input files.
+XtI is currently compatible on Linux (Ubuntu/Debian tested), with plans in the future to bring it to macOS and Windows.
+XtI emphasizes ease of use and portability, and can be installed with a simple shell script from a pre-compiled binary.

+**Note** It is also possible to compile the program from source via Makefile, but this has not been rigorously tested on all architectures.
+If you compile it on your own system, we'd love to hear from you!

 ### Dependencies